frauzufall/crawling-traces-projection/README.md

 Saved traces from previous showings: http://frauzufall.de/traces

+Runs on the latest openFrameworks from github: https://github.com/openframeworks/openFrameworks

+Tested on Linux.
 In Work.
 Documentation will follow.